SAP/luigi/blog/2022-07-18-release-notes.md

 <!-- Excerpt -->
 #### Custom item renderer for app switcher

-With this release, we added an `ìtemRenderer` to the app switcher which allows you to fully customize the list of items that appear in the app switcher.
+With this release, we added an `itemRenderer` to the app switcher which allows you to fully customize the list of items that appear in the app switcher.
 It also allows you to add a function to close the custom app switcher dropdown.
 You can find more information in the [documentation](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=app-switcher).

 #### Responsive padding for the Shellbar Component